Tender and moist, this is an impressive yet easy cake that makes a perfect snack to serve with tea or coffee.

 - 1/2 teaspoon salt

-- In a mixer bowl fitted with the paddle attachment, beat butter and sugar on medium speed for 2-3 minutes, until light and fluffy.
+In a mixer bowl fitted with the paddle attachment, beat butter and sugar on medium speed for 4-5 minutes until light and fluffy.
 Beat in eggs, one at a time, until combined.
 Scrape down the sides and bottom of the bowl as necessary.
 Beat in vanilla extract.
-On low speed, beat in the flour mixture in 3 additions, alternating with the milk in 2 additions, starting and ending with the flour.
+On low speed, beat in the flour mixture in 3 additions, alternating with the buttermilk/sour cream in 2 additions, starting and ending with the flour.
 Do not over mix.

 - Divide batter into two and fold the melted chocolate into one of the two mixtures.

-- Dollop the vanilla and chocolate mixtures alternately into the pan like a chess board – first next to each other, then in layers on top of each other.
-When done, insert a knife all the way down and start swirling the batter.
+Dollop the vanilla and chocolate mixtures alternately into the pan like a chess board – first next to each other, then in layers on top of each other.
+When done, insert a knife all the way down and swirl the batter gently.
 Avoid mixing to the point where all the batter turns chocolaty.

-- Bake for 45-55 minutes, or until a toothpick inserted into the center of the cake comes out clean.
+Bake for 80-90 minutes or until a toothpick inserted into the center of the cake comes out clean.
 Let cake cool slightly in pan, then turn out from the pan and allow to cool completely on a wire rack (or, you can leave it to cool in the pan if you prefer).
 Serve cake at room temperature.

-- Cake will keep for up to 5 days in the refrigerator.
-Alternatively, it can be frozen for 1 month.
+Cake will keep for up to 5 days in the refrigerator.
+Alternatively, it can be frozen for 2 months.
 To thaw, leave on the counter, still covered, or overnight in the fridge.